alan-turing-institute/misinformation-annotator/README.md

 #### Notes

 - The app is deployed using the Azure *Web app for containers* resource
-- Once deployed, go to Container settings and edit the Startup file:

-        Server.dll --AzureConnection="Azure storage connection string"

-- The webhook URL in container settings is used in the Docker hub repo
+- The webhook URL in Azure container settings is used in the Docker hub repo
 - For additional information see [SAFE BookStore app](https://github.com/SAFE-Stack/SAFE-BookStore)